-The regular season may be on hold right now, but that doesn’t mean we still can’t talk baseball.
-Phillies Nation will still be taking an in-depth look at your favorite Phillies players.
-Here’s a review of Adam Morgan’s 2019 season as well as what to expect from the new Phillies left-handed reliever in 2020.
+The 2020 regular season is scheduled to begin in late July, which means it’s finally time to talk some baseball!
+To prepare you for the season, Phillies Nation will be taking an in-depth look at all of your favorite players.
+Here’s a review of Adam Morgan’s 2019 season as well as what to expect from the Phillies reliever in 2020.

 While the Philadelphia Phillies bullpen showed signs of inconsistency last season, the team will look for contributions from a consistent set of arms in 2020.